NetLogo/Sample-Scala-Extension/README.md

 ## Building

-Run the `bin/sbt` script to build the extension.

-If the build succeeds, `sample-scala.jar` is created.
+Make sure you have `sbt` installed on your system, then run `sbt package` to package the sample extension jar file.
+If the build succeeds, `samplescala.jar` is created.

+Run `sbt test` to run the NetLogo language tests from the `tests.txt` file.

+Run `sbt packageZip` to create a zip file with all necessary files for publishing the extension.

 ## Terms of Use